ioanbsu/surveillance/README.md

 2. Configure what cameras to record data from
 3. Configure `surveillance.yaml`
 4. Run ansible playbook `ansible-playbook -i "localhost," -c local --ask-become-pass ./surveillance.yaml`

+In case there is a need to real-time convert rtsp->mjpeg, see preconfigured ffserver.conf as sample configuration on how to do it.
+It configured to convert 6 different streams.
+Update configuration to satisfy your needs.